 Okay?

-All they wanted was for me, an Irish Catholic kid to be honest.
+All they wanted was for me, an Irish Catholic kid, to be honest.

 And I never forgot that.

-I was an alter boy.
+I was an altar boy.

 Did you know that?

-So was I, Anity.
+So was I, Hannity.

 How about that, huh?